mathisto/mattkelly.io.ruby/README.md

 # Architecture

-Thin is the little web server that could.
+- Thin is the little web server that could.
-Sinatra handles the routing.
+- Sinatra handles the routing.
+- Redis & Sidekiq are used for [scheduled] background processing.
-All views are written in [Markaby](https://github.com/markaby/markaby) Additionally, a literate view of each source page is generated in the `/docs` folder.
+- All views are written in [Markaby](https://github.com/markaby/markaby)
+- Additionally, a literate view of each source page is generated in the `/docs` folder.
 Thanks [Jeremy Ashkenas](https://ashkenas.com/docco/)!

 ## Contributing

-No
+No.